khushpanchal/EventKT/README.md

 - **EventManager** - Manages events, handles grouping logic, network state, and interactions with caching and networking classes.
 Manages the state of each event, providing a transactional approach to safeguard against crashes.

-- **IGroupEventListener** - Iterface containing onEventGrouped method which gets invoked every time a group of events are ready for network call.
+- **IGroupEventListener** - Interface containing onEventGrouped method which gets invoked every time a group of events are ready for network call.

   - **NetworkCallManager** - Library makes the POST API call with help of API URL and API key passed by client.